Stopping the Bottle

 - If you keep getting asked for a bottle, find out what your child really needs or wants and offer that instead.
 If your baby is thirsty or hungry, provide nourishment in a cup or on a plate.
 If it's comfort, offer hugs, and if your little one is bored, sit down and play!

-- As you wean your baby from the bottle, try diluting the milk in the bottle with water.
+- As you wean your baby from the bottle, try mixing the milk in the bottle with water.
 For the first few days, fill half of it with water and half of it with milk.
 Then slowly add more water until the entire bottle is water.
 By that time, it's likely that your child will lose interest and be asking for the yummy milk that comes in a cup!

 - Get rid of the bottles or put them out of sight.